Myles181/alx-higher_level_programming/0x08-python-more_classes/README.md

-This is to brush up more in my knowlede about classes and objects in python
+This is to improve my knowlede about classes and objects in python